adiiwill/pycmdtool/README.md

 ## What Is This?

 Ever wondered if your favorite websites are up and running?
 This tool helps you check the availability of websites.
-It can even read from files that contain a collection of links.
+It can even read from files that contain a collection of links and save the results in a CSV file for easy analysis.

 ## Features

 - **Check Multiple Websites**: Test the availability of several sites at once.
 - **Visual Results**: See results in a colorful table where status codes are easy to spot.
 - **Flexible Input**: Use a list of URLs directly or load them from a file.
-- **Error Handling**: Get clear feedback if something goes wrong.
+- **CSV Output**: Save the results to a CSV file for easy sharing and further analysis.

 ## What You Need